SeSodesa/rustla/README.rst

 Note about the state of the project
 -----------------------------------

-ruSTLa is still very much work in progress.
+ruSTLa is still very much a work in progress.
 For example reStructuredText tables and many directives are not yet supported, as can be witnessed by looking into the files ``src/parser/table_parsers`` and ``src/parser/directive_parsers``.
 Still, it was deemed appropriate to release it now, as the actual thesis writing project is nearing its end and the (rather simple) software architecture has been